ibm-cloud-docs/assistant/dialog-overview.md

 | `#` | Intent | `We are the \#1 seller of lobster rolls in Maine.` |
 {: caption="Special characters to escape in responses" caption-side="top"}

 You can include a hypertext link in a response by using HTML syntax.
-For example: `Contact us at <a href="https://www.ibm.com">ibm.com</a>.` The HTML is rendered properly in the "Try it out" pane.
-However, be sure to test that any integration channels you use to deploy the assistant can render HTML syntax properly.
+For example: `Contact us at <a href="https://www.ibm.com">ibm.com</a>.` Do *not* try to escape the quotations mark (with a backslash `\"`, for example).

+The HTML is rendered properly in the "Try it out" pane.
+However, be sure to test that the client application you use to deploy the assistant can render HTML syntax properly.
+{: tip}

 #### Learn more about simple responses
 {: #variety}